ShiftLeftSecurity/ocular-docs/tutorials/java-vuln.md

 querying, however, all queries can also be used as-in in interactive scripts.

-The CPG is loaded via the `loadCpg` command:
+The CPG is loaded via the `loadCpgRaw` command:

 ```
-loadCpg("cpg.bin.zip")
+loadCpgRaw("cpg.bin.zip")
 ```

 This creates an object named cpg, which provides access to the code